-Next, we denote by $\cM(\Omega)$ the locally convex vector space of finite signed measures on $\Omega$ endowed with the topology of weak convergence and further by $\cM_{T}(\Omega)$ its subsets of $T$-invariant probability measures.
+Next, let $\cM(\Omega)$ denote the locally convex vector space of finite signed measures on $\Omega$ endowed with the topology of weak convergence and $\cM_{T}(\Omega)$ its subset of $T$-invariant probability measures.
 Defining the map $D:\Omega\to\Omega$ by